haowang666/Data/README.md

-# Data from writing research papers
+# Data for research papers